Jane Powell, Hollywood golden-age musicals star, dies at 92

 LOS ANGELES (AP) — Jane Powell, the bright-eyed, operatic-voiced star of Hollywood's golden age musicals who sang with Howard Keel in “Seven Brides for Seven Brothers” and danced with Fred Astaire in “Royal Wedding,” has died.
 She was 92.

-Powell died Thursday at her Wilton, Connecticut, home, longtime friend Susan Grander said.
+Powell died Thursday at her Wilton, Connecticut, home, longtime friend Susan Granger said.
 Granger said Powell died of natural causes.